Practicum in Foundations of Online Teaching

 The practicum will model the best practices of teaching online, capitalizing on synchronous sessions for crucial, face-to-face activities, and moving individual work and review of materials to asynchronous sessions.

 Participants will move through the three-week program in supportive cohorts.
-The next upcoming start dates for the practicum are:
+The next upcoming schedule for the practicum is:

 - Time Commitment